Why is this medication prescribed?

 To use the lotion, follow these steps:

-- Children will need an adult to help apply the lotion.
+- Children 12 years of age and younger will need an adult to help apply the lotion.

 - Use the top of the cap to break the seal on the tube of lotion.

 - Apply ivermectin lotion to dry hair and dry scalp area starting at the scalp and then working outwards towards the ends of your hair.
-Be sure to use enough lotion to cover the entire scalp area and hair thoroughly.
+Be sure to use enough lotion to cover the entire scalp area and hair, then rub thoroughly.
 Use up to one entire tube.

 - Leave the lotion on your hair and scalp for 10 minutes after you have completely covered your hair and scalp with ivermectin lotion.

-- After 10 minutes have passed, rinse your hair and scalp only with water.
+- After 10 minutes have passed, rinse your hair and scalp only with water and dry and style your hair as usual.
+Wait 24 hours before applying shampoo.

 - You and anyone who helped you apply the lotion should wash your hands carefully after the application and rinsing steps.